Legend Biotech Corp ADR (LEGN) Shares Plummet Below 1-Year High - News Heater

 LEGN’s Market Performance

-The stock of Legend Biotech Corp ADR (LEGN) has seen a 2.37% increase in the past week, with a -7.07% drop in the past month, and a -7.66% fall in the past quarter.
-The volatility ratio for the week is 4.22%, and the volatility levels for the past 30 days are at 4.48% for LEGN.
-The simple moving average for the past 20 days is -1.87% for LEGN’s stock, with a -3.80% simple moving average for the past 200 days.
+The stock of Legend Biotech Corp ADR (LEGN) has seen a -7.53% decrease in the past week, with a -9.78% drop in the past month, and a -13.06% fall in the past quarter.
+The volatility ratio for the week is 4.91%, and the volatility levels for the past 30 days are at 4.68% for LEGN.
+The simple moving average for the last 20 days is -6.11% for LEGN’s stock, with a simple moving average of -9.28% for the last 200 days.

 Analysts’ Opinion of LEGN